mkaniukk/Qt-Creator-Recipe-Planner/README.md

 - Each ingredient has name, quantity and unit where:
  - name is a multiword string (like bread flour)
  - quantity is a float number (like 1.0)
- - unit is a multiword string (any string is treated as a unit - so "red balbinka" is also a unit)
+ - unit is a multiword string (any string is treated as a unit - so "red onion" is also a unit)

 ### Menu Dialog